D-Leornas/nba_live/README.md

 # nba_live

-## An interface for the nba_api package
+## An interface for the nba_api boxscore endpoint

-This package allows a user to easily grab data from the live endpoints in the nba_api package.
+This package allows a user to easily grab data from the boxscore endpoint in the nba_api package.
 This package is still very young, is not tested thoroughly, and is extremely feature depraved.

 That being said, if you'd like to install,